A contribution to the understanding

 The conflict represented by these mythologies continues to this day.
 Phallocentrism stands against a modern patriarchal conception.
 Today, orthodox Judaism and Islam are often denoted as patriarchal.
 In my view, this is incorrect terminology.
 A better term would be patricentric, paternalistic, or phallocentric.
 The autocracy of the phallocentric male depends on compensation.
 He suffers from a mother fixation which he always tries to compensate.
 Instead of dealing with the “dirt” of the unconscious (the dark Mother), he focuses on rules for cleanliness.
 It betrays that culture is patricentric as it overcompensates a furtive bond to the mother, in its wide meaning.
 So it is not properly patriarchal since a strong attachment to the nurtural principle still obtains.

 These deities do not denote human personality types.
-They are forces of insensate nature that will always continue to exist.
+They are forces of insensate nature that will always remain.
 Seth, representing the dark forces, castrated Osiris whose phallus could never be recovered.
 Whereas Horus is the living pharaoh, Osiris is the dead pharaoh who abides in the spiritual realm.
 This double nature corresponds to Jesus Christ who is true God and true man.
 The divine phallus represents the male active principle of the ambivalent force of nature, which is the Mother of Life and Death.
-Western culture elevates the Christian archetype that is Christ or Horus whereas Aztec, orthodox Islamic, and orthodox Judaic culture, worship the phallic god (Jahve, Allah, et cetera).
+Western culture elevates the Christian archetype that is Christ/Horus whereas Aztec, orthodox Islamic, and orthodox Judaic culture, pay homage to the phallic god (Jahve, Allah, et cetera).

 the phallic-narcissistic male has no notion of true womanliness.
 Mother remains the ideal.
 If a woman cannot live up to motherliness, she must be a harlot, which is why women tend to suffer much abuse.
-This notion permeates the phallocentric cultures, which also include certain Middle East Christian cultures.
+This notion permeates the phallocentric cultures, which also include certain Middle East Christian ones.
 Today, in Europe, immigrants of certain derivation are notorious for harassing European women, as they cannot see them as anything but whores.
-In phallocentric culture, womanhood is equated with motherhood and nothing else.
+In phallocentric culture, womanhood is equated with motherhood and nothing else, except harlotry.
 A female film student in Brussels recently made a film project about this phenomenon.

 I am Sofie, a 25-year old girl living in Brussels.
 I moved here two years ago.
 I love Brussels’ theater, I love the chocolate and waffles, I love guys treating me like a slut all the time…Wait.
 What?!
 That’s right.
 Guys talk to me on the street like I have a big sign on my head that says ‘Whore’.
 Even if I wear long trousers and a t-shirt, they find it appropriate to call me ‘baby’, ‘slut’, ‘doll’ and other degrading names.
 They follow me around clicking their tongue and asking me where I live, if I’m married and how much it costs to have sex with them…